Daallo Airlines Flight 159

 Daallo Airlines Flight 159 was a scheduled international passenger flight operated by Somali-owned Daallo Airlines.
-On 2 February 2016, an explosion occurred on board the aircraft 20 minutes after it took off from Mogadishu.
-The aircraft was able to return to the airport safely with one fatality (the bomber).
+On 2 February 2016, the flight was the target of a terrorist attack, and an explosion occurred on board the aircraft 20 minutes after it took off from Mogadishu.
+The aircraft was able to return to the airport safely with the only fatality being the bomber who planned the attack.
 A subsequent investigation indicated that the explosion was caused by a bomb detonated in a suicide attack.
 The Islamist militant group Al-Shabaab claimed responsibility for the bombing.
 A total of ten people were convicted in relation to the plot.

 Aircraft

-The aircraft involved was a 19-year-old Airbus A321-111, SX-BHS, owned by Hermes Airlines, and operated by Daallo Airlines at the time of the incident.
+The aircraft involved was a 19-year-old Airbus A321-111 with registration SX-BHS, owned by Hermes Airlines and operated by Daallo Airlines at the time of the incident.
 The aircraft was delivered to Daallo Airlines on 5 January 2015.
 The aircraft had previously been operated by Hermes Airlines, Air Méditerranée, Myanmar Airways International and Swissair.
-The aircraft's manufacturer serial number (MSN) is 642 and it first flew on 6 January 1997.
+The aircraft's manufacturer serial number (MSN) was 642 and it first flew on 6 January 1997.
 The aircraft was delivered to Swissair on 21 January 1997.
-It is equipped with two CFM International CFM56 engines and has a 220-seat economy-only configuration.
+It was equipped with two CFM International CFM56 engines and had a 220-seat economy-only configuration.
+As the damage to the fuselage was substantial, the aircraft was written off after the incident.

-Flight 159’s captain was 64-year-old Serbian Vladimir “Vlatko” Vodopivec; the first officer was 24-year-old Italian Riccardo Bonaldi, he was assigned to fly the aircraft while Captain Vodopivec monitored the aircraft’s instruments.
+Flight 159’s captain was 64-year-old Serbian Vladimir "Vlatko" Vodopivec; the first officer was 24-year-old Italian Riccardo Bonaldi, he was assigned to fly the aircraft while Captain Vodopivec monitored the aircraft’s instruments.
 Both pilots were certified to fly and had valid medical licenses.